Native-Servers-com/Native-Servers-com.github.io/README.md

 This command generates static content into the `build` directory.
 Go back to the GitHub Application commit & push your changes to the repo and let github build the website (aprox.
 15 seconds).
 The changes should be now visible to everyone.

-### How to contribute as a community member or customer

-Coming soon.